IMPORTANT SAFETY INFORMATION

 BROVANA should not be swallowed or injected.
 BROVANA is for inhalation only through a standard jet nebulizer connected to an air compressor.
 Do not mix other medicines in your nebulizer.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch or call 1-800-FDA-1088.

 This information is not comprehensive.

 How to get more information:

-For additional information, please see the full Prescribing Information including Boxed Warning, and Medication Guide for BROVANA (arformoterol tartrate) Inhalation Solution, or visit www.BROVANA.com.
+For additional information, please see the full Prescribing Information including BOXED WARNING, and Medication Guide for BROVANA or visit www.BROVANA.com.

-BROVANA® (arformoterol tartrate) Inhalation Solution is a medicine called a long-acting beta2-agonist or LABA.
-BROVANA is used long term, twice a day (morning and evening), in controlling symptoms of chronic obstructive pulmonary disease (COPD) in adults with COPD.
+BROVANA® (arformoterol tartrate) Inhalation Solution is a medicine called a long-acting beta2-agonist, or LABA.
+BROVANA is used long term, twice a day (morning and evening), in controlling symptoms of chronic obstructive pulmonary disease (COPD), including chronic bronchitis and/or emphysema.
 BROVANA is for inhalation use only through a standard jet nebulizer connected to an air compressor and should not be swallowed or injected.